Guatemala City is the capital city of Guatemala, Central America.

 Like any other big city, crime in Guatemala City is a great problem.

 No parts of it are free from crime, and that is a big concern for travelers that are eager to visit this city.

 Due to the fact that the city is popular among tourists and many of the visits pass without any issues, the best advice is to avoid areas known for the drug activity, use common sense when choosing a hotel, since there are cheaper hotels in more dangerous zones of Guatemala, which must be avoided, and not to use buses at night.

 If you are an experienced traveler who is vigilant enough, you can still enjoy this beautiful city and what it has to offer.

 - Visas - Whether you need a visa when coming to Guatemala or not is based on your nationality.
 Valid passports are required for all the counties, except for Central America.
 In case you want to extend your visa, apply to the Migration Directorate in Guatemala City.

 - Currency - The official currency of Guatemala is the Quetzal.
-When you want to exchange your money in a bank, passport is obligatory.
-ATMs are available in the most cities and Visa credit card is accepted.
+When you want to exchange your money in a bank, a passport is obligatory.
+ATMs are available in most cities and Visa credit card is accepted.
 Debit cards might be rejected by ATMs.
 The safest place to use ATM is inside one of the Dispensa Familiar stores.